MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/local-vagrant-windows.md

 # Deploy a local Windows Server instance hosted by Vagrant and connect it to Azure Arc

-The following article provides guidance for deploying a local **Windows 10** virtual machine using [Vagrant](https://www.vagrantup.com/) and connect it as an Azure Arc-enabled server resource.
+The following article provides guidance for deploying a local **Windows 10** virtual machine using [Vagrant](https://www.vagrantup.com/) and connects it as an Azure Arc-enabled server resource.

 ## Prerequisites